Muir Woods National Monument: Muir Woods

-In 1937, the Golden Gate Bridge was completed and park attendance tripled, reaching over 180,000.
-Muir Woods is one of the major tourist attractions of the San Francisco Bay Area, with 776,000 visitors in 2005.
+In 1937, the Golden Gate Bridge was completed, and park attendance tripled, reaching over 180,000.

-President Franklin Delano Roosevelt died on April 12, 1945, shortly before he was to have opened the United Nations Conference on International Organization for which delegates from 50 countries met in San Francisco to draft and sign the United Nations Charter.
+President Franklin Delano Roosevelt died on April 12, 1945, shortly before he was to have opened the United Nations Conference on International Organization, for which delegates from 50 countries met in San Francisco to draft and sign the United Nations Charter.
 On May 19, the delegates held a commemorative ceremony in tribute to his memory in Muir Woods' Cathedral Grove, where a dedication plaque was placed in his honor.